 Ready-made portfolios also enjoy management from the Bestinvest team.
 Yes, you do add on an additional fee that can bring your annual costs up towards 2%.
 However, you do get professional management in exchange for the fee.

-Overall, we like the number of investment portfolios, and the growth portfolio is a strong offering that does beat competitors like Hargreaves Lansdown in some respects.
+Overall, I like the number of investment portfolios, and the growth portfolio is a strong offering that does beat competitors like Hargreaves Lansdown in some respects.

 If you’re not interested in the ready-made portfolios, then there are tools that make investing fairly straightforward.
 The Investment Selector allows you to compare funds without opening a dozen tabs, and the range of informal educational tools does cater well to fund investing.